natcap/invest.users-guide/source/carbonstorage.rst

 Advanced Usage
 ^^^^^^^^^^^^^^
-The Carbon model supports parallel processing and avoided re-computation.
-Advanced users may enable multiprocessing by selecting the number of CPUs to use.
-Do this by changing the "Taskgraph n_workers parameter" under File -> Settings in the user-interface.
-This setting is optional and defaults to single-process mode.

-Avoided re-computation means the model will detect intermediate and final results from a previous run in the specified workspace and it will avoid re-calculating any outputs that are identical to the previous run.
-This is always enabled.
+This model supports avoided re-computation.
+This means the model will detect intermediate and final results from a previous run in the specified workspace and it will avoid re-calculating any outputs that are identical to the previous run.
+This can save significant processing time for successive runs when only some input parameters have changed.

 Interpreting Results
 --------------------